plclub/plclub-web/README.md

 had been in service for about 15 years and used OMake and Java.
 A tar archive of the old website can be found in the home directory of the `plclub` user on ENIAC.

+### Where do I find the PL Club logo?

+The nicely formatted SVG logo was created by [Daniel Wagner](http://dmwit.com/plclub-logo/) to replace an earlier PNG version of unknown provenance.
+The SVG logo, as well as large and small PNG files rendered from it, are found under `img/`.

+The original PL Club logo is at least as old as the website itself, so around since at least 2005.